Drohatha/dron3/README.md

 2. In one terminal, Go to the folder src/PX4_2018) and type make posix_sitl_default gazebo (Starting up the simulator)
 3. In another terminal type: roslaunch mavros px4.launch fcu_url:="udp://:14540@127.0.0.1:14557"
 (Setting up communication between mavros and simulator)

+If an error occur you might have to run the script: install_geo_lib.sh found in the git directory.
+(Use: source install_geo_lib.sh)

 4  In another terminal type: roslaunch spacenav_node classic.launch
 (starting the 3D mouse) use: rostopic list and rostopic echo "the topic" to check if you get data